International Translation Day

 Event details

-This event begins 09/30/17 and repeats every year forever
+This event began 09/30/17 and repeats every year forever

 International Translation Day is meant as an opportunity to pay tribute to the work of language professionals, which plays an important role in bringing nations together, facilitating dialogue, understanding and cooperation, contributing to development and strengthening world peace and security.